 - Support your immediate crisis, especially in situations of potential drug overdose or suicide risk

-- Provide you with a comprehensive plan for long-term recovery.
+- Provide you with a comprehensive plan for long-term recovery

 Support groups can provide you with insight, real-life support and guidance.
 All you have to do is reach out.

 Most communities have numerous free support groups.
 A good place to start looking is through your current doctor or therapist.
+They may have a list of nearby facilities and organizations supporting these groups.

 Ready to Make a Change?
 Start With FHE Health